lukeoson/lukeoson-mkdocs/docs/subnetting-101.md

 #### An Octets Decimal Values ♫

+- [x] 🐣 Get this in your head and much of the rest just falls into place.

 | Bit Position | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |--------------|---|---|---|---|---|---|---|---|
 | Binary Value | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 |